Sv443/BetterYTM/contributing.md

 ### Setting up the project for local development:
 #### Requirements:
 1. Have Node.js, npm and Git installed
-2. Clone this repository (if you plan on contributing to the project, please [click here to fork it](https://github.com/Sv443/BetterYTM/fork) and clone your fork instead)
+2. Clone this repository
+  If you plan on contributing to the project, please [click here to fork it](https://github.com/Sv443/BetterYTM/fork) and clone your fork instead.
+  Make sure to clone or fork from the `develop` branch since the `main` branch is only used for releases!
-3. Switch to the `develop` branch by running `git checkout develop` in the project root.
+3. Switch to the `develop` branch by running `git checkout -b develop` in the project root.
   Skip this step if you are using your own forked repository.
 4. Open a terminal in the project root and run `npm i`
 5. Copy the file `.env.template` to `.env` and modify the variables inside to your needs.